Decreasing your Satchel Paige Age:

 Eating Better with a goal of Living Better:

 Chewing not Wolfing: [[ My strategy for "eating better" is basically more vegies & fruits, and a variety of things that lower HDL and/or raise HDL, less saturated fats, and much less sugar.
 Instead of living to eat (by making food decisions based mainly on taste) I'm eating to live (by making food decisions based mainly on health benefits).
-But I still eat some meat and a little sugar, but not in large amounts.
+But I still eat meat, and a small amount of sugar.
 For the foods I eat mainly for taste, even though (especially in large amounts) they're not beneficial for health, I take small bites & chew thoroughly, to eat slowly (so I enjoy the taste for long periods of time) instead of quickly wolfing (to swallow large amounts).
-In this way, I get more enjoying (of the delicious flavors) and less consuming (of the unhealthy ingredients). [[ i.o.u. – maybe in late 2021, I'll describe the evolutionary benefits of "wolfing" for animals in a large-family situation, but these are not benefits for humans in modern society. ]]
+In this way, I get more enjoying (of the delicious flavors) and less consuming (of the unhealthy ingredients). [[ i.o.u. – maybe sometime in 2024, I'll describe the evolutionary benefits of "wolfing" for animals in a large-family situation, but these are not benefits for humans in modern society. ]]

 This page about Satchel Paige Age is